List of World Trigger chapters

 The chapters of the Japanese manga series World Trigger are written and illustrated by Daisuke Ashihara.
-Individual chapters have been serialized in Weekly Shōnen Jump from February 2013, until November 2016 where it took a two year hiatus due to the author's health; it then returned for five weeks between November and December 2016, before transferring to Jump Square in December 2018.
+Individual chapters have been serialized in Weekly Shōnen Jump from February 2013, until November 2016 where it took a two-year hiatus due to the author's health; it then returned for five weeks between November and December 2016, before transferring to Jump Square in December 2018.
 The chapters are collected into tankōbon volumes published by Shueisha.
-As of February 2025, twenty-eight volumes have been released in Japan.
+As of December 2025, twenty-nine volumes have been released in Japan.
 Viz Media has licensed the series, and currently twenty-seven volumes have been released in English.